Emergency Notifications and Timely Warnings

 In all emergency notifications and timely warnings, the university will follow procedures to assure that the names or identifying characteristics of crime victims are not publicly disclosed, including a review of the alert content by members of the Public Safety Team or the Chief of CSU Police Department.

-Sharing Information with the Community Outside of Campus
+Sharing Information with the Community Outside of the University

 - When all students receive an emergency alert, Student Affairs will share the content of that alert through its Parents and Family email lists or its newsletter.